brianyiktaktsui/Skymap/README.md

 Acknowledgement: We want to thank for the advice and resources from Dr. Hannah Carter (my PI), Dr. Jill Mesirov, Dr. Trey Ideker and Shamin Mollah.
 We also want to thank Dr. Ruben Arbagayen, Dr. Nate Lewis for their suggestion.
 The method will soon be posted in bioarchive.
 Also, we want to thank the Sage Bio Network for hosting the data.
 We also thank to thank the NCBI for holding all the published raw reads at  [Sequnece Read Archive](https://www.ncbi.nlm.nih.gov/sra).

-There are also many people who help tested Skymap: Ben Kellman, Rachel Marty.
+There are also many people who help tested Skymap: Ben Kellman, Rachel Marty, Daniel Carlin.

 Grant money that make this work possible: NIH DP5OD017937,GM103504